-- O.1 To improve access in the city centre by providing new lanes and site links and enhancing existing links as redevelopment occurs. - O.2 To contribute to the legibility of the pedestrian network. - O.3 To ensure that site links have active frontages. - O.4 To provide for pedestrian amenity and safety. - O.5 To encourage removal of vehicular entries from primary street frontages. - O.6 To retain and further develop lanes and small spaces as useful and interesting pedestrian connections as well as for service access. - O.7 To implement Council's City Centre Lanes Policy.
-(Available on Council's web site).
+- O.1 To improve access in the City Centre deferred area by providing new lanes and site links and enhancing existing links as redevelopment occurs. - O.2 To contribute to the legibility of the pedestrian network. - O.3 To ensure that site links have active frontages. - O.4 To provide for pedestrian amenity and safety. - O.5 To encourage removal of vehicular entries from primary street frontages. - O.6 To retain and further develop lanes and small spaces as useful and interesting pedestrian connections as well as for service access. - 0.7 To implement Council's Parramatta City Centre Lanes Policy.

-- C.1 Through site links, arcades, shared ways and laneways are to be provided as shown in Figure 4.3.3.3.2. - C.2 The design and finish of new site links is to be provided in accordance with Council's Public Domain Guidelines. - C.3 Site links for pedestrians and shared pedestrian and vehicular lanes are to: - have a minimum of 40% of active ground floor frontage; - be legible and direct throughways; - provide public access at all business trading times when the link is through a development and at all times for lanes. - C.4 Pedestrian site links are to have a minimum width of 3 metres non-leasable space clear of allobstructions (including columns, stairs and escalators);
+- C.1 Through site links, arcades, shared ways and laneways are to be provided as shown in Figure 4.3.3.1.3 Street / River Frontage Heights (denoted by an orange line). - C.2 The design and finish of new site links is to be provided in accordance with Council's Public Domain Guidelines. - C.3 Site links for pedestrians and shared pedestrian and vehicular lanes are to: - have a minimum of 40% of active ground floor frontage; - be legible and direct throughways;

-- C.5 Internal arcades will not be approved in preference to activation of an existing or required lane or site link. - C.6 Building address to lanes and site links shall create visual interest such as landscaping, awnings, paved finishes and good lighting. - C.7 Shared lanes and vehicular lanes are to have a minimum width of 6m clear of all obstructions. - C.8 To provide interest in these spaces, public art installations are encouraged in lanes.
+- provide public access at all business trading times when the link is through a development and at all times for lanes. - C.4 Pedestrian site links are to have a minimum width of 3 metres non-leasable space clear of allobstructions (including columns, stairs and escalators). - C.5 Internal arcades will not be approved in preference to activation of an existing or required lane or site link. - C.6 Building address to lanes and site links shall create visual interest such as landscaping, awnings, paved finishes and good lighting. - C.7 Shared lanes and vehicular lanes are to have a minimum width of 6m clear of all obstructions. - C.8 To provide interest in these spaces, public art installations are encouraged in lanes.